 Perhaps second only to the great pyramids of Giza in its fame, the Temple of Rameses II at Abu Simbel is possibly one of the most recognizable monuments in all of the ancient Egyptian world.

-Commissioned by Rameses II (who really just loved building temples in general… like so many temples…) in 1244 BC, the structure was quite literally carved out of the mountain and meant to serve a variety of purposes:
+Commissioned by Rameses II (who really just loved building temples in general… like so many temples…) in 1244 BC, the structure was quite literally carved out of the mountain and, while scholars still debate the main purpose of the temple’s location, most agree it was created to accomplish some combination of these various purposes:

 - Commemorate his victory at the Battle of Kadesh: I mean, this is basically all the dude ever wanted to talk about if we’re honest.